jcastp/org-scribe-planner/README.md

 - Percentage achieved for each day
 - Notes alongside each entry

+**Spare Day Notes**: You can also add notes to spare days without affecting word counts.
+For example, entering "0" words with a note like "Conference" or "Holiday" will track the reason for the break without impacting your cumulative progress calculations.

 ### Recalculating Your Plan

 Life happens!
 Recalculate when things change: